rangaswamy256/svec/readme.md

    - componentWil()

    #### Hooks---> for data manupulation

      - from react 16.8 version Hooks are introduced

+      - To maintain the information we can use Hooks
      - parent - child1 ---> child2 -->child3
      - useState()
      - useEffect()
      - useMemo()
      - useRef()
      - useContext()

+### list Rendering

+### Event Handling & Form Handling

+- onSubmit()
+- onChange()
+- preventDefault()

+####  Routing in React

+      + To navigate (Route) from one component to another
+           - install "react-router-dom" package by using "npm install react-router-dom"
+           - BrowserRouter
+           - Routes
+           - Route
+           - Link
+           - path
+           - element

+   + Redux

 ### Reference links